 On This Page

 Probably the most neglected area of our tiny Pomeranians are their teeth.
 Often this major health concern is not noticed until a dog’s bad breathe alerts an owner to a problem and at this stage your dog will have suffered Pomeranian tooth loss and possibly gum infections.

-The Pomeranian’s teeth need care and attention from an early age.
-Paying attention to your Pomeranian puppy’s teeth should start at 3 months of age.
+To avoid Pomeranian tooth loss, a Pomeranian’s teeth need care and attention from an early age.
+Paying attention to your puppy Pomeranian’s teeth should start at 3 months of age.